Inferring intermediate states by leveraging the many-body Arrhenius law

-where $\Delta U g$ is an effective activation energy \footnote{Here $\asymp$ suggests asymptotic equivalence, discarding sub-exponential corrections.}.
-The term $g$ depends on the particle density in the trap and is computable for an arbitrary trapping potential, using a geometrical argument.
-Notably $g$ is found to be independent of the inter-particle interactions aside from the excluded volume.
-In this work, we show that varying $g$ as a function of the particle density in the trap results in kinks associated with the local minima and maxima of the trap potential (see Fig.~\ref{fig:main_figure}).
-We reveal a surprising equivalency between $\Phi_{\rm{MP}}$ and a thermodynamic partition function.
+where $\Delta U g(\bar{\rho})$ is an effective activation energy \footnote{Here $\asymp$ suggests asymptotic equivalence, discarding sub-exponential corrections.}.
+The function $g(\bar{\rho})$ represents the many-body correction to the conventional Arrhenius law.
+Notably, while $g(\bar{\rho})$ depends on the particle density $\bar{\rho}$ and on the specific form of the trapping potential, it remains independent of the microscopic details of the particle interactions.
+The only requirement is that the interactions include, but are not restricted to hard core repulsion -- there exist an excluded volume (see \cite{kumar2024emerging} for specific examples).
+Moreover, the function $g(\bar{\rho})$ is computable for an arbitrary trapping potential, using a geometric argument.
+In this work, we show that for a given potential, varying $\overline{\rho}$ -- the particle density in the trap may lead to kinks in $g(\overline{\rho})$.
+These kinks are associated with the local minima and maxima of the trap potential (see FIG.~\ref{fig:main_figure}). { }We reveal a surprising equivalency between $\Phi_{\rm{MP}}$ and a thermodynamic partition function.
 Drawing on the theory of critical phenomena, we construct analogous thermodynamic response functions as quantitative tools to detect metastabilities, treating them as the counterparts of thermodynamic phase transitions.